Analysis: U.S. retailers play catch-up in fashion speed race

 But low margins on many items make it hard to consider more expensive sources closer to home.

-“Our market place tends to be more promotional,” said Rick Paterno, group president of global footwear wholesale at The Jones Group.
+“Our market place tends to be more promotional,” said Rick Paterno, group president of global footwear wholesale at The Jones Group JNY.N.

 U.S. companies are also spreading out their orders, so each factory can turn in their smaller allotment more quickly.